-San Francisco Opera has trained future opera stars since its 1954-55 season, and this year is no exception.
-San Francisco Opera Center Director Sheri Greenawald announced 12 exceptional artists as recipients of the 2016 Adler Fellowship, selected from participants in the Merola Opera Program.
+San Francisco Opera has trained future opera stars since its 1954-55 season, and 2016 is no exception.
+San Francisco Opera Center Director Sheri Greenawald announced 12 exceptional artists as recipients of the Adler Fellowship, selected from participants in the Merola Opera Program.

 Soprano Toni Marie Palmertree